dafurman/SwiftLog/README.md

 Begone days of Obj-C-style string interpolation! `"%@", value` -> `"\(value)"`

-#### There are three ways of using SwiftLog, to allow for some flexibility in usage.
+#### There are two ways of using SwiftLog, to allow for some flexibility in usage.

 ##### 1. Log(self)